sliverpix/TVE_VOD_Metadata_Control/README.md

+# Project is defunct and here for reference only.

 # TVE_VOD_Metadata_Control
-Project is defunct and her for reference only.
 Version control for TVE's VOD ingestion Metadata and related libraries.